raju7258/AWSCostExplorer/README.md

 1. AWS IAM Role needs to be created for Lambda Function to run.

-    Custom IAM Policy for the role is available in the git repository named "AWS_Policy_Custom.json"
+    Custom IAM Policy for the role is available as "AWS_Policy_Custom.json"

 2. AWS SES email id to be verified